 On the soft west-wind and his frolic peers;

 Nor will I then thy modest grace forget,

 And pensive monitor of fleeting years!

 William Wordsworth, To A Snowdrop, 1819

 Please take care when following woodland paths on Ford & Etal Estates.
 Storm Arwen brought down a huge number of trees and damaged others.
-The forestry department is working hard to clear the storm damage, but it is a huge task.
+The forestry department has been working hard to clear the storm damage for the last 15 months, but it is a huge and ongoing task.